angel-boschdom/p2p-react-game/README.md

 The game is responsive i.e. it offers a great user experience both on desktop browsers and mobile browsers:
 - Desktop browser relies on keyboard inputs (WASD for player position actions, spacebar for attack actions) and mouse/trackpad for player orientation actions (aiming)
-- Mobile browser relies on two virtual joysticks (left joystick for player position actions, right joystick for player orientation actions), and a button for attack actions.
+- Mobile browser display screen rotated 90 degrees left (to play more comfortably with both hands), and relies on two virtual joysticks (left joystick for player position actions, right joystick for player orientation actions), and a button for attack actions.

 ### **Requirements**